MirceaUngureanu/notes-on-working-effectively-with-legacy-code/README.md

-### 📚 A collection of notes from reading "Working Effectively with Legacy Code" by Michael Feathers
+### 📚 "Working Effectively with Legacy Code" by Michael Feathers

 ---